Anjalina05/Prediction-using-Supervised-ML/README.md

 **Importing Important Libraries**

-import pandas as pd                  used for data wrangling and data manipulation import numpy as np                   used for numerical and scientific computing import matplotlib.pyplot as plt      used for data visualization and graphical plotting
+import pandas as pd
+import numpy as np
+import matplotlib.pyplot as plt
 %matplotlib inline

 **Reading data from the given link**